Anilkumarbandaru/CliGPT/README.md

 2. **Enter your prompt**: After running the CLI, type your prompt and press enter to receive a response from Google Gemini.

+## Contributing

+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a Pull Request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+Thanks to the creators of Node.js and the Google Gemini team for their powerful tools and APIs.

 ## Example

 ```bash